 Canada is an important part of our global business.
-We employ more than 7,900 people, including contractors.
-Our assets include copper, nickel and zinc mining and processing operations and projects; a coal project; agricultural facilities; and a consulting business.
+We employ around 9,000 people, including contractors.
+Our assets include copper, nickel and zinc mining and processing operations and projects; agricultural facilities; and a consulting business.

 Across our Canadian operations, we’ve adopted SafeWork – our global initiative designed to give everyone in our business the tools and knowledge to perform their tasks safely.
 Above all, every individual is empowered to stop unsafe work.